axelarnetwork/webdocs/docs/setup/join.md

 ## View logs

-View the streaming logs for your Axelar network node:
+View the streaming logs for your Axelar node:

 In a new terminal window: